-- The unmarried children under the age of 21 of a Ukrainian citizen.
+The unmarried children under age 21 of a Ukrainian citizen.

-NOTE: If a child is under 18, they must travel with a parent or legal guardian in order to be eligible to seek parole under the Uniting for Ukraine process.
+NOTE: If a child is under 18, they must travel with a parent or legal guardian to seek parole through the Uniting for Ukraine process.

-- Is Uniting for Ukraine available to Ukrainian citizens or nationals who are currently in the United States?
+- Is Uniting for Ukraine available to Ukrainian citizens who are currently in the United States?

-No. Ukrainian citizens who are present in the United States will not be considered for parole.
+No. Ukrainian citizens who are present in the United States are not eligible for parole under Uniting for Ukraine.
 However, Ukrainian citizens who have continuously resided in the United States since April 11, 2022, and who have been continuously physically present in the United States since April 19, 2022, may be eligible for Temporary Protected Status (TPS).
 For more information about TPS, visit our Temporary Protected Status for Ukraine page.
-Individuals who are physically present in the United States may be eligible to file for asylum.
-Each request for asylum is considered on a case-by-case basis according to the particular circumstances of the applicant.
+Individuals who are physically present in the United States also may be eligible to apply for asylum.
+USCIS considers each request for asylum on a case-by-case basis according to the circumstances of the applicant.
 Visit uscis.gov/asylum for more information.

 - What is the length of parole for Ukrainians entering the United States at a port of entry after traveling under Uniting for Ukraine?

-- Will a Ukrainian citizen whose request for travel under Uniting for Ukraine was denied overseas have this counted against them if they later come to the United States and apply for asylum?
+- If a Ukrainian citizen’s request for travel authorization under Uniting for Ukraine is denied overseas, will this count against them if they later come to the United States and apply for asylum?

-Anyone who is physically present in the United States or presents at a port of entry may file for asylum.
-Each request for asylum is considered on a case-by-case basis according to the particular circumstances of the applicant.
-The Uniting for Ukraine process involves different eligibility criteria than asylum eligibility and does not, on its own, impact an individual’s eligibility for asylum.
-It is possible, however, that USCIS may consider the reasons for denial of a travel authorization under Uniting for Ukraine as part of its assessment of an individual’s eligibility for asylum.
+USCIS considers request for asylum on a case-by-case basis according to the particular circumstances of the applicant.
+The Uniting for Ukraine process involves different eligibility criteria than asylum and does not, on its own, impact an individual’s eligibility for asylum.
+It is possible, however, that we may consider the reasons a travel authorization was denied under Uniting for Ukraine as part of our assessment of whether someone is eligible for asylum.
 Visit uscis.gov/asylum for more information.

-Ukrainian nationals who present themselves for inspection at a land port of entry along the Southwest border without a valid visa or without pre-authorization to travel to the United States through Uniting for Ukraine may be denied entry and referred to apply through this process.
+Ukrainian nationals who present themselves for inspection at a land port of entry along the Southwest border without a valid visa or without preauthorization to travel to the United States through Uniting for Ukraine may be denied entry.

 - Please explain what ‘legal guardian’ means.